hexagontk/hexagon/hexagon_site/pages/alternatives.md

 # Feature Comparison

-Comparison with Micro Web Frameworks in Java or [Kotlin].
-[Spring] and [Vert.x] are left aside as they are full blown frameworks.
+Comparison with other Micro Web Frameworks in Java or [Kotlin].

-You can find a performance comparison in the [TechEmpower Web Frameworks Bechmark][benchmark].

 |                 | [Hexagon]           | [Ktor] | [http4k] | [Spark] | [Jooby]
 |-----------------|---------------------|--------|----------|---------|--------